15 Tips To Help You Fall Asleep Faster

-Without an effective bedtime ritual, you might not be getting enough sleep to wake up feeling refreshed and energized.
+Without an effective bedtime ritual, you may not be getting enough sleep to wake up feeling refreshed and energized.
 And without energy, your body can’t function.

 Decreased attentiveness is a sneaky side effect of sleep deprivation since it can range from mild to severe.
-Decreased attentiveness can look like a hard time focusing and staying alert throughout the day.
-More severe signs of decreased attentiveness are difficulty performing complex tasks and impaired judgment.
+Mild signs include having a hard time focusing and staying alert throughout the day.
+More severe signs include difficulty performing complex tasks and impaired judgment.

 Adequate sleep supports our memory in several ways, including the consolidation of memories.

 While we sleep, our mind is hard at work sorting, processing, and consolidating the memories that we acquired throughout the day.

 With insufficient sleep, our ability to focus is impaired.
 Subsequently, the acquisition and consolidation stages of memory-making are disrupted.